Freedom of the press: China

-Critics argue that the Communist Party in China has failed to live up to its promises about the freedom of the mainland Chinese media.
+Critics argue that the Chinese Communist Party has failed to live up to its promises about the freedom of the mainland Chinese media.
 Freedom House consistently ranks China as 'Not Free' in its annual press freedom survey, including the 2014 report.
 PRC journalist He Qinglian says that the PRC's media are controlled by directives from the Communist Party's propaganda department and are subjected to intense monitoring which threatens punishment for violators, rather than to pre-publication censorship.
 In 2008, ITV News reporter John Ray was arrested while covering a 'Free Tibet' protest.
 International media coverage of Tibetan protests only a few months before the Beijing Olympics in 2008 triggered a strong reaction inside China.
 Chinese media practitioners took the opportunity to argue with propaganda authorities for more media freedom: one journalist asked, 'If not even Chinese journalists are allowed to report about the problems in Tibet, how can foreign journalists know about the Chinese perspective about the events?'
 Foreign journalists also reported that their access to certain websites, including those of human rights organizations, was restricted.

 International Olympic Committee president Jacques Rogge stated at the end of the 2008 Olympic Games that "The regulations [governing foreign media freedom during the Olympics] might not be perfect but they are a sea-change compared to the situation before.
 We hope that they will continue".
 The Foreign Correspondents Club of China (FCCC) issued a statement during the Olympics that 'despite welcome progress in terms of accessibility and the number of press conferences within the Olympic facilities, the FCCC has been alarmed at the use of violence, intimidation and harassment outside.
 The club has confirmed more than 30 cases of reporting interference since the formal opening of the Olympic media centre on 25 July, and is checking at least 20 other reported incidents.

 Since the Chinese state continues to exert a considerable amount of control over media, public support for domestic reporting has come as a surprise to many observers.
 Not much is known about the extent to which the Chinese citizenry believe the official statements of the CPC, nor about which media sources they perceive as credible and why.
 So far, research on the media in China has focused on the changing relationship between media outlets and the state during the reform era.
 Nor is much known about how China's changing media environment has affected the government's ability to persuade media audiences.
 Research on political trust reveals that exposure to the media correlates positively with support for the government in some instances, and negatively in others.
 The research has been cited as evidence that the Chinese public believes propaganda transmitted to them through the news media, but also that they disbelieve it.

 In 2012 the UN High Commissioner for Human Rights urged the Chinese government to lift restrictions on media access to the region and allow independent and impartial monitors to visit and assess conditions in Tibet.
 The Chinese government did not change its position.